What Is Electroconvulsive Therapy (ECT)?

 ECT is performed under general anesthesia and under the supervision of a psychiatrist.
 During the procedure, electrodes are placed on the patient’s scalp and then a series of low-frequency electric pulses are sent through the brain which causes a brief seizure.
 The procedure generally lasts a few minutes and during this period the patient is closely monitored by an expert.

-Cadabam’s Hospital offers comprehensive diagnosis and treatment plans tailored to the needs of those struggling with bipolar disorder in Hyderabad.
+Cadabam’s Hospitals offers comprehensive diagnosis and treatment plans tailored to the needs of those struggling with bipolar disorder in Hyderabad.
 Our expert healthcare professionals use a thorough evaluation process to diagnose bipolar disorder, including medical assessments, psychological evaluations, and behavioural analyses.

 We specialise in various treatments, including Electroconvulsive Therapy (ECT), to address both the physical and psychological aspects of bipolar disorder with personalised care and a supportive environment.